imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 - SoftMax: transform scores into probabilities
 - V: weighted sum of the values

+**Encoder**:

+- Self-attention produces an encoded token embeddings with contextual awareness
-**Encoder**: Feedforward after the multi-head attention in the encoder
+- Feedforward after the multi-head attention in the encoder
   - Non-linearity and Feature Transformation: While the multi-head attention mechanism effectively captures relationships between words (contextual information), it's primarily a weighted sum.
 The feedforward network introduces non-linearity, allowing the model to learn more complex patterns and transformations of the attention outputs.
 It acts as a sub-layer that processes each position independently and identically.
   - Enriching Representation: After the self-attention layer has aggregated information from all other words based on their relevance, the feedforward network can further refine and enrich this contextual representation for each word.
 It essentially applies a more traditional neural network processing step to the features extracted by the attention mechanism.
 This allows the model to learn higher-level abstract features from the attention-weighted inputs.
+- Output embedding:
+  - `token-aware`: Feed-Forward Network -	Semantic refinement; processing the specific features of that position
+  - `position-aware`: Positional Encoding -	Sequential meaning; where the token sits in the string
+  - `context-aware`: Multi-Head Attention -	Relational meaning; how tokens relate to each other

+**Decoder**:

-**Decoder**: two layers of multi-head attention
+Two layers of multi-head attention
   - The first attention layer in the decoder provides "what has been translated so far" context, and t
   - The second attention layer provides "what was in the original source sentence" context, allowing the decoder to effectively combine both to generate an accurate translation